xiaotaozi1127/infra-as-code-assignment/README.md

 ```

 ### Lambda Proxy Integration
-When you choose Lambda Proxy Integration with AWS API Gateway, it means that API Gateway will pass the entire HTTP request to your Lambda function as a single event object.
-This integration allows you to handle the entire request and response cycle within your Lambda function, giving you more control over the processing of requests.
+We choose Lambda Proxy Integration with AWS API Gateway, it means that API Gateway will pass the entire HTTP request to our Lambda function as a single event object.
+This integration allows you to handle the entire request and response cycle within your Lambda function.

-Example request for Lambda Proxy Integration:
+If you want to test the lambda functions (register_user and verify_user) manually, you can try below example request:
 ```
 {
     "queryStringParameters":